 Gelo di Melone

-- Pass watermelon pulp through food mill to obtain 1 liter of juice.
+- Pass watermelon pulp through the food mill to obtain 1 liter of juice.

 - Filter it to remove pulp and seeds.

-- Pour the juice in a saucepan with the brown sugar, cornstarch, and the cinnamon stick.
+- Pour the juice into a saucepan with the brown sugar, cornstarch, and cinnamon stick.

 - Heat the mixture, stirring constantly until it becomes thick.

 - Remove the mixture from the stove and take out the cinnamon stick.

 - Pour the liquid Melon jelly into a round pan that has 24 cm (9 inches) in diameter, let it cool down, and solidify.

 - When the melon jelly is solidified carefully remove it from the mold and place it on the dough in the other pan.

 - Then cover the WaterMelon tart with strips ( 1cm in width -0.4 inches) ) of the leftover shortcrust.